nheyn/express-react-router/README.md

 var reactRouterMiddleware = ExpressReactRouter.createExpressRouter(
 	PageHandler,	// [Required] 		A component the renders the entire html page routes,			// [Required] 		React Router routes
-	...props		// [Optional/Rest]	An object that contains props to add to the routers Components );
+	...props		// [Optional/Rest]	Objects that contain props to add to the routers Components );
 ```
-*NOTE:* The final arguments can be a function that returns the props to add.
+*NOTE:* The final arguments can be functions that are passed the current request and returns the props to add.

 #### On Client
 To render the routes in the browser use 'render':
 ```
 ExpressReactRouter.render({
-	routes: routes,			// [Required] React Router routes
+	routes			// [Required] 		React Router routes
-	container: el,			// [Required] The html element to render the route in
+	container		// [Required] 		The html element to render the route in ...props		// [Optional/Rest]	Objects that contain props to add to the routers Components });
-	callback: function() {	// [Optional] The callback call after rendering
-		// Same as thrid argument to 'ReactDOM.render'
-	}
-});
 ```

+*NOTE:* The final arguments can be functions that returns the props to add.
+They are called when the component is rendered or updated.

 ### Documentation
 Basic usage is given above.
 More detailed documentation is before class/function definitions within the code.